 No. Department of Defense regulations prohibit us from engaging in activities that can be perceived as an explicit or implicit endorsement of any commercial product regardless of the level of support provided.

+No. Motion picture footage shot with Department of Defense assistance and official Department of Defense footage released for a specific production are not to be used for other productions without approval.
+It is your responsibility to ensure that stock footage obtained is not used for any other production without first obtaining written permission from the Department of Defense.
 Edited motion picture footage from completed productions and from animation will not be released except by special authorization from the Department of Defense.
 Requestors will be required to furnish letters of identification on categories of material when the original source cannot be determined.

 The main points of a government production agreement are: